dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 it's own unreachable metaphysical forms.
 If the significance behind the evolution of life was partly so the universe could observe it's own beauty, then the following completes a profound trifecta.
-It is only possible for the universe to virtualize an approximate reflection of its complete metaphysical forms, if, first, it produces an awareness of its material realm.
+It is only possible for the universe to virtualize an approximated reflection of its complete metaphysical forms if, first, it produces an awareness of its material realm.
 And secondly, that awareness must also develop enough mastery over a partial set of those metaphysical forms.
 And, finally, if that awareness develops sufficient cognizance of the metaphysical laws of physics to be capable of transfiguring the